lokeshsuryawanshi/yardstick/README.md

 # Task Manager Application

 ## Overview
 Task Manager is a simple application that allows you to create, view, edit, and delete tasks.
 Each task includes a title, description, due date, and a completion status.
 The app is built using Next.js with Server Actions, MongoDB for data persistence, TypeScript for type safety, and Tailwind CSS for styling.
-This project is part of an internship assignment and can be easily set up locally.

 ## Prerequisites
 Before you begin, make sure you have the following installed on your system: